Equalised Odds is not Equal Individual Odds: Post-processing for Group and Individual Fairness: Introduction

 \section{Introduction}

-Predictive models that output a score or probability for a multi-dimensional input, i.e., scoring functions, are a common tool in automated decision-making~\cite{BayesOptimal, binaryclass}.
-Binary classification is a popular realisation of this paradigm, where the score is thresholded to produce a decision; among others it can be found in school examinations where individual answers are condensed into a grade that translates to a pass/fail mark~\cite{passfail}, or banking where the history of personal finances is compressed into a credit score that captures one's likelihood of defaulting on a loan~\cite{MARKOV2022180}.
-Many such applications, especially in high-stake domains like healthcare and finance, are coming under increased scrutiny given their potential harm to society -- predictive models deployed in these scenarios are expected to be accurate, robust, fair and explainable.
+Predictive models that output a score or probability for a multi-dimensional input, i.e., scoring functions, are a common tool in automated decision-making~\citep{BayesOptimal, binaryclass}.
+Binary classification is a popular realisation of this paradigm, where a threshold is placed on a score to produce a decision; among others, it can be found in school examinations where individual answers are condensed into a grade that translates to a pass/fail mark~\citep{passfail}, or banking where the history of personal finances is compressed into a credit score that captures one's likelihood of defaulting on a loan~\citep{MARKOV2022180}.
+Many such applications, especially in high-stake domains like healthcare, finance, and the justice system, are coming under increased scrutiny given their potential harm to society -- predictive models deployed in these scenarios are expected to be accurate, robust, fair and explainable.
 These four desiderata, however, are often at odds.
-Improving utility (i.e., predictive power) of a model may entail increasing its complexity at the expense of interpretability and robustness (e.g., due to over-fitting)~\cite{pmlr-v162-yu22b, NEURIPS2020_b1adda14}.
-Similarly, equalising errors between protected groups to ensure fairness may require sacrificing utility and impairing other notions of fairness~\cite{dutta20a, Wang2021UnderstandingAI}.
+Improving utility, i.e., predictive power, of a model may entail increasing its complexity at the expense of interpretability and robustness, e.g., due to over-fitting~\citep{pmlr-v162-yu22b, NEURIPS2020_b1adda14}.
+Similarly, equalising errors between protected groups to ensure fairness may require sacrificing utility and impairing other notions of fairness~\citep{dutta20a, Wang2021UnderstandingAI}.

-In this paper we focus on the latter scenario, where (protected) sub-populations are treated differently, thus unfairly, due to persistent historical biases~\cite{NEURIPS2018_1f1baa5b}, training data under-representation~\cite{underbias} and greedy optimisation of an objective function.
+In this paper we focus on the latter scenario, where (protected) sub-populations are treated differently, thus unfairly, due to persistent historical biases~\citep{NEURIPS2018_1f1baa5b}, training data under-representation~\citep{underbias} and greedy optimisation of an objective function.
 Correcting for these biases is often challenging as it requires detailed knowledge of the data domain and the input space.
 One popular solution to this problem, which we study here, is threshold optimisation under fairness constraints when dealing with multiple protected groups.
-The method relies on calculating unique decision functions based on scores for each protected group in order to satisfy a given fairness constraint (such as demographic parity)~\cite{vogel2021learning}.
+The method relies on calculating unique decision functions based on scores for each protected group in order to satisfy a given fairness constraint, e.g., demographic parity~\citep{vogel2021learning}.